adl/hoaf/README.md

                      | acceptance-cond & acceptance-cond
                      | acceptance-cond | acceptance-cond

-is used to specify the number of acceptance sets used by the automaton (if m sets are declared, these sets are numbered from 0 to m-1), and how these acceptance sets are used to build the acceptance condition.
+The mandatory `Acceptance:` header item is used to specify the number of acceptance sets used by the automaton and how these acceptance sets are used to build the acceptance condition.
+If m sets are declared, these sets are numbered from 0 to m-1.
 The acceptance condition is specified as a positive Boolean combination of atoms of the form `Fx`, `F!x`, `Ix`, `I!x`  where:

 - `x` is a integer in [0,m) representing an accepting set,